 - WinCE5 is an obsolete operating system, which is no longer supported by the operating system manufacturer and only applies to PageWriter TC20, TC30, TC50 and TC70.

 - PageWriter TC50 and TC70 support WinCE7, which is available for download on InCenter by customers.
 Philips recommends replacing the TC20 and TC30 with the TC50 if customers are concerned about the obsolete operating system.
-For TC20, there will be an update to a supported operating system released by end of 2019.
+For TC20, there will be an update to a supported operating system released by the second quarter of 2020.

 Philips offers the following additional mitigation advice: